DeepLabCut/DeepLabCut/_sources/README.md

 # [Installation: how to install DeepLabCut](https://deeplabcut.github.io/DeepLabCut/docs/installation.html)

 Very quick start: `pip install "deeplabcut[gui,tf]"` that includes all functions plus GUIs, or `pip install deeplabcut[tf]` (headless version with PyTorch and TensorFlow).
 * We recommend using our conda file, see [here](https://github.com/DeepLabCut/DeepLabCut/blob/master/conda-environments/README.md) or the new [`deeplabcut-docker` package](https://github.com/DeepLabCut/DeepLabCut/tree/master/docker).
+Please note that currently we support Python 3.9 (see conda files for guidance).

 # [Documentation: The DeepLabCut Process](https://deeplabcut.github.io/DeepLabCut)